mconlon17/vivo-pump/examples/courses/README.md

 1. The course that was taught -- by name of the course
 1. The person who taught the course -- by orcid
 1. The start date for the course -- year month day by value
-1. The end date for the course -- year monday day by value.
+1. The end date for the course -- year month day by value.
 For example "2015-12-09"